[ 5. The Xfm Site | Richard Bacon ]

 tramp outside Subway after closing time.

-As this shows, Bacon has no hang-ups about being the subject of humour and puns with his name, and this makes his site more appealing to the target audience.
+As this shows, Bacon has no hang-ups about being the subject of humour and puns with his name, an

 [ In Detail ]